Last updated on February 20, 2025

 Various formats affect card prices differently, with Standard dictating many of the more recent card prices.
 But those prices are often tied to how viable the cards are in Standard, and once they rotate out, they drop to less than the price of a store-brand potato.

-As a rule of thumb, don’t invest in Standard staples unless you have good reason to assume they’ll maintain their price post-rotation.
-Yes, some cards remain in Standard for well over a year, but if it’s not a card you’re dying to have, you’ll get a much better deal for it down the line.
+As a rule of thumb, don’t invest in Standard staples unless you have good reason to assume they’ll maintain their price post-rotation (or if you actually need them for Standard, obviously).
+Yes, cards remain in Standard for years at a time, but if it’s not a card you’re dying to have, you’ll get a much better deal for it down the line.

 Hero's Downfall from Theros and Vraska's Contempt from Ixalan are perfect examples.
 These were heavily-played role-players in their respective Standard formats, and both peaked around $15-20.
 But it’s clear that these had no appeal for any other format, so there was no chance they’d retain those prices.
 Sure enough, both cards tanked after leaving Standard, and you can get them for a cool quarter these days.

 This also works in reverse.
 If you already own copies of cards like this and you expect their prices to tumble after rotation, you’d best sell/trade them while the fire’s hot if you don’t need them.
-A card like Shivan Devastator clocks in at $5 right now but has almost no demand outside of Standard.
+A card like Shivan Devastator clocked in at $5 when I originally wrote this, but it's close to rotation, the card has no appeal outside standard, and you can snag a copy for about $1.
 Unless it’s crucial to your deck right now, it might be worth offloading, investing that money elsewhere, and buying it back down the line if you need it again.

 Clearly this all takes some amount of research and financial savviness, so make educated decisions when it comes to what and when to sell.
 If you do it right, you can liquidate cards you don’t need and build the decks you want to play without pulling any additional funds out of pocket.